wvictor14/EPIC_annotation/README.md

 ## 3. Map to hg38

-Lastly I mapped the annotation to the genome assembly hg38 using UCSC liftover's tool implemented in R.
+Lastly I mapped the annotation to the genome assembly hg38 using UCSC liftover's tool implemented in R. This results in a loss of 237 cpgs.